 Mark has worked with large, global clients with boots-on-the-ground experience in Canada, the US, the UK, Mexico, Brazil and China – as well as with private companies, industry associations, NGOs and Governments.
 More importantly, he has sat in the chair.
 In addition to his current work with MHC, Mark owns a high growth local food business and previously held positions as an Executive Director at a Business School, CMO at a National Sports Organization, Partner at a Management Consultancy, and Head of Strategic Planning at an Agency.
 His coaching tree includes alumni now working at: McKinsey, BCG, Ideo, Uber, Bain Capital, and Google, among others.

-Mark’s current mandates include acting as an Advisor at The Perimeter Institute for Theoretical Physics in Waterloo, sitting on the board of the publicly traded BIGG Digital Assets in Vancouver, and building out the corporate structure of the Canadian conglomerate AV International.
+Mark’s current mandates include acting as an Advisor at The Perimeter Institute for Theoretical Physics in Waterloo, sitting on the board of the publicly traded BIGG Digital Assets in Vancouver, and building out the corporate structure of the Canadian conglomerate BW Intl.